Luke Power

 Luke Power (born 8 January 1980) is a former Australian rules footballer who played for the Brisbane Lions and Greater Western Sydney Giants in the Australian Football League (AFL).
 A member of the Brisbane Lions's 2001, 2002, and 2003 premiership winning teams, he played 282 games for the Lions before moving to Greater Western Sydney where he played his final season.

+Early life

+Power grew up in Melbourne’s eastern suburbs and attended Trinity Grammar School.
+He played junior football for Balwyn in the YJFL.